FAQs: Technology Manager

 To register a new administrator, please follow the instructions below:

-Once your identity has been verified, you or your organization's point-of-contact will be notified by email with next steps.
+Once your identity has been verified by a Help Desk agent, you or your organization's point-of-contact will be notified by email with next steps.

 *User Administrators at organizations without a 5-digit seller/servicer number.